-Two major problems are shown in Figure 4. on the models without using our framework using the ResNet [41] 101 b as a backbone network.
+Two major problems are shown in Figure 4. on the models without using our framework using the ResNet [41] 101 as a backbone network.
 First is the anomaly pose problem.
 Second is the object interaction problem.
 Our framework using diffusion module, gradually de-noise on the noisy skeleton so that obtain plausible skeleton.
-However, using only the ResNet [41] 101 to predict joint shows non-interactive skeletons generation shown at the Figure 4. bottom, since its architecture is not complex enough to consider object embeddings well.
-Theses shows that our diffusion-based object to object interaction human pose estimation module is effective.
+However, us-

-Table 3: Quantitative results applying E{object} on varous methods : using diffusion based method shows the best quantitative results than others.
+Table 3: Quantitative results applying E{object} on various methods: using diffusion based method shows the best quantitative results than others.